Updated Feb 02, 2026

 3. Verify your email address

-4. Start on the Free tier (ideal for development and testing; check current limits on the pricing page)
+4. Start on the Free tier (ideal for development and testing)

 Step 2: Initialize Your Project Management App